MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-prompts-objects/use-prompts-objects.md

 :::tip

-For general information about prompts, see the [MicroStrategy product help](https://doc-archives.microstrategy.com/producthelp/10.5/basicreporting/webhelp/lang_1033/content/basicreporting/Asking_for_user_input__Prompts.htm#brcreatingquery_2014045409_1076748).
-For information on using prompts in data displayed on a mobile device, see the MicroStrategy Mobile Design and Administration Guide.
+For general information about prompts, see the [Strategy product help](https://doc-archives.microstrategy.com/producthelp/10.5/basicreporting/webhelp/lang_1033/content/basicreporting/Asking_for_user_input__Prompts.htm#brcreatingquery_2014045409_1076748).
+For information on using prompts in data displayed on a mobile device, see the Mobile Design and Administration Guide.

 :::